-- □ If the Name used on your doctoral dissertation or master's thesis does not match your student record (as in TritonLink) you will need to submit a Name Change form or the preferred name form to the Registrar's Office prior to your preliminary appointment - □ Return all library books (Library holds can prevent distribution of the diploma) - □ Pay any outstanding balances (Bursar holds can prevent distribution of the diploma)
+- Return all library books (Library holds can prevent distribution of the diploma) - □ Pay any outstanding balances (Bursar holds can prevent distribution of the diploma)

 If all formatting instructions in this manual have been followed and students have done all of the above, then they are ready to begin the process of submitting the doctoral dissertation or master's thesis, thus fulfilling the final requirements for a Doctoral or Master's degree.
 Congratulations and good luck!